 4.2.3 Ultimate Analysis

-The organic-derived components of coal are composed primarily of the elements: carbon (C), hydrogen (H), nitrogen (N), oxygen (O), and organically bound sulphur (S).
+The organic-derived components of coal are composed primarily of the elements carbon (C), hydrogen (H), nitrogen (N), oxygen (O), and organically bound sulphur (S).
 These components make up more than 99% of the organic and inorganic portions of coal, and as such, they are often reported as parts of the sum of 100% including moisture and ash.
 Determinations of C, H, and N are undertaken by an automatic non-dispersive infrared analyser.
 The sample undergoes combustion in pure oxygen at high temperatures in a small furnace, converting elemental C, H, and N into CO2, H2O, N2, and NOx.
 The gases pass through infrared cells to determine C and H content, and a thermal conductivity cell to determine N. The raw H analysis is corrected for moisture.
-From the ultimate analyses, C (% daf) may be used to predict rank in vitrinite-rich, low ash coals.
+From the ultimate analyses, C (% daf) may be used to predict rank in vitrinite-rich, low-ash coals.
 Hydrogen is used in all NCV calculations, and N impacts on NOx formation and emissions.
 Oxygen is determined by difference.
 SANS 17247:2006/ISO 17247:2005 applies.

 4.3 PHYSICAL ANALYSIS